-2018 RM 2017 RM

-Amount due from related companies:

-Insurance receivables 4,065 2,095,384

-Other receivables 1,839,529 196,252

-Reinsurance assets - claims liabilities 74,228,177 118,216,008

-Amount due to related companies:

-Insurance payables (8,659,355) (7,509,510)

-Other payables (11,810,822) (14,096,181)
+2019 RM 2018 RM Amount due from related companies: Insurance receivables Other receivables Reinsurance assets - claims liabilities 1,758,001 57,644 72,636,316 4,065 1,839,529 74,228,177 Amount due to related companies: Insurance payables Other payables (7,191,085) (13,963,728) (8,659,355) (11,810,822)

-The head office charges are comprise of technical services and training expenses, marketing and communication support expenses, finance and accounting support expenses, human resources supports expenses, risk management and compliance support expenses, actuarial support expenses and General IT management support expenses.
+^{} The head office charges are comprised of technical services and training expenses, marketing and communication support expenses, finance and accounting support expenses, human resources support expenses, risk management and compliance support expenses, actuarial support expenses and General IT management support expenses.

-23. Risk management framework
+24. Risk management framework

 The Board annually approves a comprehensive risk management strategy ("RMS") and a reinsurance management strategy ("REMS"), both of which are available for review by BNM when requested.
-The Company's risk management policy, strategy and framework are embedded in all operations, ensuring a consistent approach to managing risk across the organisation.
+The Company's risk management policy, strategy and framework are embedded in all operations, ensuring a consistent approach to managing risk across the organisation